 Appendix 1 - Proposed GTAC amendments

-Existing Interconnection Agreement means an interconnection agreement in effect as at the date of this Code, excluding an interconnection agreement which terminated on termination of any code replaced by this Code;
+Existing Interconnection Agreement means an interconnection agreement in effect as at the date of this Code and which commenced or had a specified commencement date before the date of this Code, but excluding an interconnection agreement which terminated on termination of any code replaced by this Code;

-Interconnected Party means a party whose gas producing or gas processing facility, pipeline, Distribution Network or gas consuming facility is physically connected to the Transmission System, irrespective of whether there is an ICA at that point;
+Interconnected Party means a party whose gas producing or gas processing facility, pipeline, Distribution Network or gas consuming facility is physically connected to the Transmission System, irrespective of whether there is an ICA, an Existing Interconnection Agreement or no interconnection agreement at that point;

-Interconnection Agreement or ICA means an agreement between First Gas and an Interconnected Party, entered into on or after the date of this Code and complying with section 7.13, which sets out the terms and conditions applicable to that party’s connection to the Transmission System at a Receipt Point, Delivery Point or Bi-directional Point;
+Interconnection Agreement or ICA means an interconnection agreement between First Gas and an Interconnected Party, entered into, or with a specified commencement date, on or after the date of this Code, which sets out the terms and conditions applicable to that party’s connection to the Transmission System at a Receipt Point, Delivery Point or Bi-directional Point (but not including any Existing Interconnection Agreement);

 INTERCONNECTION AGREEMENTS

-No new Receipt Point, Delivery Point or Bi-directional Point will be permitted without an Interconnection Agreement.
+No new Receipt Point, Delivery Point or Bi-directional Point on the Transmission System will be permitted without First Gas and the new Interconnected Party entering into an Interconnection Agreement (it being acknowledged that as of the date of this Code some existing points are the subject of an Existing Interconnection Agreement or may not have an interconnection agreement).
 First Gas will deal with any person seeking to become an Interconnected Party (and all existing Interconnected Parties) on an arms’ length basis and not prefer or give any priority to any prospective or existing Interconnected Party except as expressly provided for in this Code.